orlandopardini/orlandopardini/README.md

-Data Scientist and Chemical Engineer with a strong foundation in machine learning, neural networks, and AI engineering.
+Data Scientist and Chemical Engineer with a strong foundation in Machine Learning, Deep Learning architectures and LLMs.
 Experienced in predictive modeling for profit optimization, asset management, water network efficiency, and deep learning applications.
-Currently pursuing an M.Sc. in Chemical Engineering, an MBA in IT Management, and a postgraduate certification in Machine Learning Engineering.
+Currently pursuing an M.Sc. in AI and Chemical Engineering, an MBA in IT Management, and a postgraduate certification in Machine Learning Engineering.

 ## Technical Skills